eProsima/Micro-XRCE-DDS-docs/docs/introduction.rst

 ----------

 The data sent by the Client to the DDS Global data Space uses the same principles as in *Fast RTPS*.
 On the DDS side you use Interface Definition Language (IDL) to define your own type. *Micro RTPS Client* must know that type.
-You need to add that type implementation on your *Micro RTPS Client* providing serialization and deserialization code.
+Having your type defined as IDL we provide you with (:ref:`micrortpsgen_label`).
+It is a tool able to generate a compatible Type that your *Micro RTPS Client* can use to send and receive that type of data.
 The type sent or received by *Micro RTPS Client* should match that one used on the DDS Side.
 For sending and receiving any Topic from your *Micro RTPS Client* you should use Write Data and Read Data Operations.